Planning with Purpose.

 In a large company, with thousands of employees, there’s a real need for a meaningful way of setting clear cultural signposts for people so they can make informed operational decisions.
 At MISSION, we call this Purpose and we plan for it, how we deliver it, what it means for us, dynamically, at every business touchpoint.
 President Kennedy said, “Effort and courage are not enough without Purpose”.
 Smart guy.

 Purpose is the brand’s reason for being, beyond just making a profit.
 It can range from being ethical to making the world kinder to making daily life more fun.
 Finding and distilling a brand’s real Purpose is an essential planning task.
-Without it, you’re not a brand, your just a provider of stuff.
+Without it, you’re not a brand, you're just a provider of stuff.

 We see similar thinking emerging in our Clients worldwide: a tangible shift to Purpose-oriented brand thinking (and planning) rather than just a bunch of fashionable, uh-huh ideas every three to five years.

 But Purpose is merely the foundation.
 Without Action it’s just a nice idea.
 What really counts – and what you can actively plan for – are Actions.
 If colleagues understand the brand’s Purpose then they can take Actions feeling reasonably confident that they’re going to be right (or, at worst, right-ish).
-That makes the combo of Purpose and Actions uniquely empowering and energizing for colleagues.
+That makes the combo of Purpose and Actions uniquely empowering and energising for colleagues.

 Purpose helps people make consistent decisions and actions, resulting in a more joined-up experience for everyone including the customer.
 And it allows for consistency over time, by showing that today’s Purpose remains important tomorrow, next year and five years hence: acting as a brand touchstone even as the world around us is going crazy.
 Actions will change according to context but Purpose should remain consistent.